-- 1. English: knowledge and appreciation of literature, language, and composition, and the skills of reading, listening, and speaking - 2.
-Social sciences: age-appropriate instruction drawing upon the disciplines of anthropology, economics, geography, history, political science, psychology, and sociology, with instruction in: - a.
-The history, resources, development, and government of California and the United States, including instruction in: - (1) The early history of California and a study of the role and contributions of both men and women, Native Americans, African Americans, Mexican Americans, Asian Americans, Pacific Islanders, European Americans, lesbian, gay, bisexual, and transgender Americans, persons with disabilities, and members of other ethnic and cultural groups to the economic, political, and social development of California and the United States, with particular emphasis on portraying the role of these groups in contemporary society - (2) World War II and the role of Americans and Filipinos in that war - (3) The Vietnam War, including the "Secret War" in Laos and role of Southeast Asians in that war - b.
-The American legal system, the operation of the juvenile and adult criminal justice systems, and the rights and duties of citizens under the criminal and civil law and the state and federal constitutions - c.
+- 2) World War II and the role of Americans and Filipinos in that war - 3)The Vietnam War, including the "Secret War" in Laos and role of Southeast Asians in that war - 4)The Bracero program, in which there was a 1942 agreement between the United States and Mexico authorizing the temporary migration of laborers to the United States - b.
+The American legal system, the operation of the juvenile and adult criminal justice systems, and the rights and duties of citizens under the criminal and civil law and the state and federal constitutions.
+This course may include participation in a teen court or peer court program.
+For BCOE schools providing a teen court or peer court program, this course may include participation in a teen court or peer court program. - c.
 The development of the American economic system, including the role of the entrepreneur and labor - d.
 The relations of persons to their human and natural environments, including the wise use of natural resources - e.
 Eastern and western cultures and civilizations - f.
-Human rights issues, with particular attention to the study of the inhumanity of genocide, slavery, and the Holocaust - g.
+Human rights issues, with particular attention to the study of the inhumanity of genocide (which may include, but is not limited to, the Armenian, Cambodian, Darfur, and Rwandan genocides), slavery, and the Holocaust - g.
 Contemporary issues - 3.
-Foreign language(s): understanding, speaking, reading, and writing, beginning not later than grade 7 - 4.
+World language(s): understanding, speaking, reading, and writing, beginning not later than grade 7 - 4.
 Physical education: with emphasis on physical activities conducive to health and vigor of body and mind - 5.
 Science: physical and biological aspects; emphasis on basic concepts, theories, and processes of scientific investigation and on the place of humans in ecological systems; appropriate applications of the interrelation and interdependence of the sciences - 6.
 Mathematics: mathematical understandings, operational skills, and problem-solving procedures; algebra - 7.
 Visual and performing arts: dance, music, theatre, and visual arts, with emphasis upon development of aesthetic appreciation and creative expression - 8.
 Applied arts: consumer and homemaking education, industrial arts, general business education, or general agriculture - 9.
 Career technical/vocational-technical education: in the occupations and in the numbers appropriate to the personnel needs of the state and community served and relevant to the career desires and needs of students - 10.
-HIV/AIDS prevention
+Comprehensive sexual health and HIV prevention - 11.
+Personal and public safety, accident prevention and health, including instruction in: